jcsong06/jcsong06/README.md

 ### Hi I'm Juhae!
 <img alt="Juhae's GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=jcsong06&show_icons=true&theme=github_dark&" align="right">

 I am a computer science undergraduate at Stanford University.
-I plan to study my own computer science track in AI, computer engineering, and visual computing.
 I have studied computer science at the University of Minnesota for the past two years, learning Python, Java, C, and x86-64 Assembly.

 I was also the former Software Lead of FIRST Robotics Team ERROR 3130.
 I was in charge of programming the 2024 competition robot ShowstoppE.R.R. using Java and the [WPILib](https://github.com/wpilibsuite) software library, code accessible in the repository [Otter](https://github.com/team3130/Otter).